The key questions for any resource management system are:

-On the old Berkeley Timesharing System, in the late 1960's, resources were allocated to users, and each interactive user could have many processes running on their behalf, all in the same virtual address space (this is the earliest known implementation of the idea we now know as threads.
+On the old Berkeley Timesharing System, in the late 1960's, resources were allocated to users, and each interactive user could have many processes running on their behalf, all in the same virtual address space.
 This has its own disadvantages -- processes that disagree about the use of some location in the address space they share will not function correctly.

 Aside: The word process originally always meant a locus of control, or some entity in a system that could execute a sequential program.
 Another good definition (though not usually used) is that each process runs on a virtual CPU created by the scheduler.